technobuddha/library/doc/Encoding/Sha1.md

 Finalizes the hash computation and returns the resulting hash digest.
 This method performs any necessary padding and processes the final block of data according to the hash algorithm's specification.

-The output is encoded as a string in the specified binary encoding.

 ##### Parameters